ibm-cloud-docs/FileStorage/working-with-snapshots.md

 If you're using the replication feature, be sure that the schedule that you're deleting isn't the schedule that is used by replication.
 For more information about deleting a replication schedule, see [here](/docs/FileStorage?topic=FileStorage-replication).
 {: important}

-## Deleting a snapshot schedule from the SLCLI
+## Deleting a snapshot schedule from the CLI
 {: #cancelnapshotscheduleCLI}
 {: cli}